Evelnon/veloren/VelorenPort/World/MissingFeatures.md

   `sim` is largely unported.
 - **Layer and structure systems**: dynamic layers and structures used when generating chunks are simplified.
-- **Region events**: entity tracking across regions lacks persistence and removal logic for inactive areas.
+- **Region events**: entity tracking now persists for a short period but full removal policies and event history still need work.
 - **Chunk resources**: the rich resource system of the original world is represented by placeholders only.
 - **Site economy**: full trading and economic simulation has not been